freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/registration-form/part-037.md

 # --description--

-That is the HTML for the registration form finished.
-Now, we can spruce it up a bit.
+The HTML for the registration form is finished.
+Now, you can spruce it up a bit.

 Start by changing the font to `Tahoma`, and the font size to `16px` in the `body`.